mattplant/netsuite-debug/README.md

-# debug-netsuite README
+# netsuite-debug README

-This is the README for your extension "debug-netsuite".
+This is the README for your extension "netsuite-debug".
 After writing up a brief description, we recommend including the following sections.

 ## Features